+Questions 12.1 - 12.2 are required for currently contracted Applicants.
 All questions are required for all Applicants.
-All questions should be answered at the Issuer level, not product level.
+All questions should be answered at the Issuer level, not product level. new entrant Applicants.

 12.1 Applicant must provide an overview of its system, data model, vendors, and anticipated changes in key personnel and interface partners.
 Include a summary of dependent sub-systems, interface messaging, interaction of vendors; development lifecycle, testing, and integration with CalHEERS.